moorepants/eme150a/content/pages/project-two.rst

 Your team will have 5 minutes to pitch your design.
 The talk will be followed by 1 minute of questions while the next team sets up.
 The intended audience for your pitch will be engineering management and a potential purchaser of the product, so adjust your content appropriately.
+You should touch on the design features, analyses for failure, manufacturing and cost, etc.

 Suggestion: